Nubra Valley: Orchard of Ladakh

 Shopping in Nubra Valley

-Aside from the beautiful Pashmina shawls, carpets and hand-weaved socks, the yummy apples and apricots are also worth-buying from here.
-And while you are in Nubra, the delicacy which you must try is the delicious thukpa- spicy noodles served in soup and seasoned with lots of green veggies!
+Aside from beautiful Pashmina shawls, carpets, and handwoven socks, the delicious apples and apricots from the valley are worth buying.
+And while in Nubra, make sure to try the local delicacy thukpa—spicy noodles served in soup and seasoned with plenty of fresh vegetables!

-April to June and September to October are the two best times of the year to take the trip as the valley experiences a pleasant climate and the landscape is pressed in wild white and pink roses and violet lavenders.
-Dosmoche Festival (February) is also a sought-after time to indulge in Nubra Valley Tourism.
+April to June and September to October are the best times to visit, as the valley enjoys pleasant weather and the landscape blooms with white and pink wild roses and violet lavender.
+The Dosmoche Festival (February) is also a popular time to experience Nubra Valley Tourism.

-You can plan your stay in some of the finest resorts of Ladakh situated here in the valley.
+You can also plan your stay in some of Ladakh’s finest resorts located in the valley.

 How to Reach

-Air: Leh Airport is the nearest airport to the destination, situated about 120km away.
+Air: Leh Airport is the nearest airport, located about 120 km away.

-Road: This is the best way to explore this dreamy destination.
-Buses and hired taxis are available from Leh.
+Road: This is the best way to explore the destination.
+Buses and taxis are available from Leh.

-It is the most beautiful and untouched plains of Ladakh.
-This coveted gem comes as a surprise to those visiting the Ladakh for the first time.
-So, Travel to Nubra Valley and make your Ladakh trip a memorable one.
+Nubra Valley is one of the most beautiful and untouched regions of Ladakh.
+This coveted gem often surprises first-time visitors.
+So, Travel to Nubra Valley and make your Ladakh journey a memorable one.